AndrewCeloieWilson/Album-Recommender/README.md

 and saves an enriched CSV file including all features.
 This CSV will be saved in data/raw and will be the base dataset for training.

 === STEP 2: Model Training ===

-Train the model on the extracted and transformed dataset.
+Train the model on the extracted and transformed dataset, as well as the model set up in src/model.py.
+If desired you can update the model structure in src/model.py to try out different numbers of layers, different activation functions, etc.
 This function performs:

 - Loading and cleaning the raw feature CSV
 - Scaling numeric features with MinMaxScaler and saving the scaler object to scaler.joblib
 - Encoding categorical variables (like musical key and scale)